-In the Defender for Cloud Apps portal, under Discover, click Discovered apps and then drill down by clicking on the specific app you want to investigate.
+In the Defender for Cloud Apps portal, under Discover, select Discovered apps and then drill down by selecting the specific app you want to investigate.
 The Use tab lets you know how many active users are using the app and how much traffic it's generating.
-This can already give you a pretty good picture of what's happening with the app.
-Then, if you want to see who, specifically, is using the app, you can drill down further by clicking Total active users.
+This can already give you a good picture of what's happening with the app.
+Then, if you want to see who, specifically, is using the app, you can drill down further by selecting Total active users.
 This important step can give you pertinent information, for example, if you discover that all the users of a specific app are from the Marketing department, it's possible that there's a business need for this app, and if it's risky you should talk to them about an alternative before blocking it.

 Dive even deeper when investigating use of discovered apps.
 View subdomains and resources to learn about specific activities, data access, and resource usage in your cloud services.
 For more information, see Deep dive into Discovered apps and Discover resources and custom apps.